Perinatal lethal hypophosphatasia (PLH) is the most severe form of hypophosphatasia. If untreated, it is lethal in all cases.

 Treatment and prognosis

-On antenatal ultrasound, it is difficult differentiate type of hypophosphaasia with conditions such as:
+It radiologically difficult differentiate hypophosphaasia with conditions such as:

 achondrogenesis type Ia